ICoD regional meeting europe 2025: the next code of conduct

 Lawrence’s current research focus is on the emergence of Generation Alpha and their potential impact on creativity and design and on society and our planet.

-Iva Babaja, Director – Algebra, Former President of ICoD 2013-2015
+Iva Babaja, Assistant Professor at Algebra University, Former President of ICoD 2013-2015

 Iva Babaja, is a designer and educator from Zagreb, Croatia.
 She received her master's degree in 1996. at the prestigious Universität für angewandte Kunst in Vienna.
 She started her career as a freelance designer and continued in the advertising industry, where she achieved many successes and was chosen as one of the best creative directors in the region.
 In 2017, she founded Babaja Branding & Design Consultancy d.o.o.
 In addition to professional work, Iva has also been engaged in volunteer work from the very beginning and has spent 10 years on the Board of ICoD (International Council of Design).
 Through her engagement, she systematically worked on the promotion of the design profession, international regulations for tenders and professional ethics and practice, wrote numerous international regulations and implemented numerous reforms, the most significant of which is the expansion of the Council's activities from graphic design into a multidisciplinary area.
 Thanks to her work, in 2015 she became the first female president in the over 50-year history of the Council.
 Iva's works have been published in numerous publications in Croatia and abroad, and she is a frequent guest lecturer at conferences and professional conferences, and a member of numerous international juries.
 In addition to other awards, in 2018 she was awarded the Order of the Croatian Danica Star by the President for her contribution to the promotion of Croatian culture and design.
 As an educator, she is working at Algebra Bernays University in Zagreb as Assistant Professor, teaching courses across various design disciplines.
-She was also recently chosen as a member of the European Central Bank Design Jury for the new euro banknote design.

 Dr Kyle Rath, Lecturer: Information Design BA(ID), MA(ID), PhD (ID), University of Pretoria